Working on Campus

 - Practice proper hygiene

-When campus fully reopens, all employees, students, and visitors will be required to participate in daily health screenings via our LiveSafe app.
+All employees, students, and visitors will be required to participate in daily health screenings via our LiveSafe app.
 If you log any of the following symptoms, you should notify your supervisor and HRD that you will not be at work.
 Then, contact your doctor.

 - Fever (100° or higher) or chills